immortalvm/ivm-compiler/README.md

 From the original set, those C codes requiring features not supported by the abstract machine (e.g. frame pointer register, file operations,...) are excluded from compiling.
 In the other hand, those tests whose output depend on the data alignment are not compared as they always differ from the host version, but they can run correctly if invoked by hand.

-## ABI <a name="abi"> (call convention)
+## ABI <a name="abi"> (calling convention)
 This section describes in short the Application Binary Interface (ABI) related to the calling convention used by ivm64-gcc.
 Assembly codes aspiring to interoperate with gcc-generated functions must satisfy these conventions.

-The call convention has changed from release 1.0rc4 to 1.0rc5.
+The calling convention has changed from release 1.0rc4 to 1.0rc5.

 _Note:_ This ABI can be subject to change due to future optimizations.

 A unique ABI is used for all functions regardless the number of arguments (no arguments/fixed number of arguments/variable number of arguments).
-This call convention is based on the "caller pops arguments" rule, so that the **caller** is in charge of releasing the arguments and move the return value to its destination:
+This calling convention is based on the "caller pops arguments" rule, so that the **caller** is in charge of releasing the arguments and move the return value to its destination:

   - Caller may allocate one stack slot for the return value
   - Caller passes all arguments on the stack